 Long story short, the less secure your income may be, and the more people that are dependent on your income, the larger your emergency fund should be.

 A good way to start out this thought experiment is to consider for what exactly would we need this emergency fund.
-One pitfall is that many people use their emergency fund for non-emergency events, such as large expenses like a big holiday, or remodeling part of their kitchen.
-In some cases, if you have done your homework and have sufficient health insurance coverage, the emergency fund shouldn’t be needed to cover the costs associated with illness and injury (it’s almost always cheapest just to get adequate insurance beforehand).
+One pitfall is that many people use their rainy-day fund for non-emergency events, such as large expenses like a big holiday, or remodeling part of their kitchen.
+In some cases, if you have done your homework and have sufficient health insurance coverage, the rainy-day fund shouldn’t be needed to cover the costs associated with illness and injury (it’s almost always cheapest just to get adequate insurance beforehand).

 Emergency funds typically are here for our real emergencies.
 Ones that prompt questions such as…